 Forbes recently lauded Des Moines as a best place for business and careersas well as to raise a family—what’s next?
 Hear from The Greater Des Moines Partnership CEO Jay Byers and President Gene Meyer, GR’81, for an update on exciting developments in Des Moines as well as progress with Capital Crossroads, the strategic plan for Greater Des Moines.
 Previously, Byers worked as district director for Iowa Congressman Leonard Boswell and as a corporate attorney.
 Meyer served as mayor of West Des Moines from 1997 through 2006, and led Iowa’s Department of Criminal Investigation.

-Donna Tweeten, JO’85, is the assistant vice president of communication and brand management for Hy-Vee.
+Donna Tweeten, JO’85, is the vice president of marketing and communications for Hy-Vee.
 She will shed light on the marketing strategy behind Hy-Vee’s branding and community partnerships and on the impact these programs have had.
 Previously president and chief creative officer ofThe Meyocks Group, Tweeten has been counseling companies on how to improve and evolve their brand for most of her 20-plus-year career.

 Gov. Robert Ray served as the governor of Iowa (1969-1983), interim mayor of the City of Des Moines, and president of Drake University (1998).
 As governor he was instrumental in the resettlement of southeast Asian refugees to the state and helped launch the Institute for Character Development at the University.
 A panel of speakers will discuss Gov. Ray’s impact nationally and locally—as a state leader, philanthropist, and humanitarian.